nickvourd/Supernova/README.md

 #### AES-192-CBC

 **AES-192** in the name refers to the key length used in the algorithm.
-AES-192 employs a 192-bit encryption key, making it computationally infeasible for attackers to brute-force the key and decrypt the encrypted data without the proper key.
+AES-192 employs a 192-bit encryption key, resulting in 2^192 possible key combinations.
+This significantly increases the complexity compared to AES-128, making it computationally infeasible for attackers to brute-force the key and decrypt the encrypted data without the proper key.

 - **Key Setup**: You need to establish a secret key of 192 bits (24 bytes).
 This key is known only to the sender and receiver and is used for both encryption and decryption.